 - Three or six Remote Antennas can be connected to each Base Station.
-And up to ten Repeaters or Ethernet Beltpacks or Speaker Stations can be connected to a Remote Antenna.
+And up to ten Repeaters (or 22 Ethernet Beltpacks, Key Panels for wireless connection) can be connected to one Remote Antenna.
 With the industry standard LAN network configuration, multiple studios or multi-floor sites can be easily consolidated. - Base Station BS1000 and Remote Antenna RA100DW provide very efficient functions such as PoE and Daisychain connections.
-The Remote Antenna RA100 does not provide Daisy-chain connections. - 128 wireless Beltpacks can roam freely between antenna coverage zones. - The system allows various types of network connections such as fiber-optic cable, PoE and Daisy-chain ring. - Redundant system and WAN solutions are available.
+The Remote Antenna RA100 does not provide Daisy-chain connections. - 128 wireless Beltpacks can roam freely between antenna coverage zones. - The system allows various types of network connections such as fiber-optic cable, PoE and Daisy-chain. - Redundant system and WAN solutions are available.